scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   17-July-2001
     -   Using almost any stringized error routine would munch memory.
         Many inexplicable errors resulted.
-I hope it is now fixed and that FontForge is stable again.
+I hope it is now fixed and that websharpstudios is stable again.
     -   Valek's improvements to Find Problems
     -   Valek's russian version of "A quick brown fox..."
     -   use textarea gadget for Font's copyright notice.

 -   16-July-2001
-    -   FontForge did not do a very good job of guessing at where hints should be active when they were supplied by the user.
+    -   websharpstudios did not do a very good job of guessing at where hints should be active when they were supplied by the user.
 Should do better now.
     -   More tuneups for autohint.